mike-reddick-web/Tech-Interview-SAS/SAS-Tech-Interview/Test Tools/readme.txt

-Run date_generator -> (iso88601_format_check/regex_chatgpt) -> file_comp
+Either run all of the files individually starting with date_generator -> iso8601_format_check -> regex_chatgpt -> file_comp

-python date_generator.py
-	-Will generate 1.5 million random dates (possibly some duplicates, intentional) -Will copy .5 million random dates, to be ignored per the instructions -Will copy .5 million random dates, change the hyphens to backslashes, thus not making them iso compliant

-	Outputs to dates.txt

-python iso8601_format_check.py or regex_chatgpt.py
+		or
-	-Will add unique dates to a set, thus avoiding duplicates -Outputs to output.txt and output_test.txt respectively

-python file_comp.py
+Just run python file_comp.py while dates.txt is not in this folder.
+It will create all the necessary files to run.
-	-Prints true/false if regex and iso output files are equal
+The last line of True/False will show if the regex and iso utilities in python are equal.